 What are prescriptive guidelines?

-Guidelines are required, written instructions and procedures describing the methods that a CNP, CRNA, or PCNS with prescriptive authority is to follow when managing medications.
+Guidelines are required, written instructions and procedures describing the methods that a certified nurse practitioner (CNP),certified registered nurse anesthetist (CRNA), or psychiatric clinical nurse specialist (PCNS) with prescriptive authority is to follow when managing medications.
 The guidelines specify the instances in which referral to or consultation with a physician is required for appropriate medication management.
 When appropriate, guidelines also address procedures for the ordering of tests and therapeutics.

-Guideline development is an opportunity for an APRN to collaborate with a physician regarding the parameters of their prescriptive practice.
+Guideline development is an opportunity for an advanced practice registered nurse (APRN) to collaborate with a physician regarding the parameters of their prescriptive practice.
 The Board provides an audit tool for compliance with the regulations at 244 CMR 4.00 to help your guideline development.

-- CNM are not required to have guidelines
+- Certified nurse-midwives (CNM) are not required to have guidelines

-- CNS are not authorized by statute to register for prescriptive practice.
+- Clinical nurse specialists (CNS) are not authorized by statute to register for prescriptive practice.